thurgoodb/academic-kickstart/content/author/admin/_index.md

 +++

 A dynamic IT leader passionate about building and supporting resilient, scalable, cloud driven solutions.
-I thrive at the intersection of Cloud, SRE, DevOps, IaC and IaaS, turning complexity into clarity and vision into execution.
-I lead with purpose, deliver with precision, and push teams and technology to operate at their absolute best.
+I thrive at the intersections of Cloud, SRE, DevOps, IaC and IaaS, turning complexity into clarity and vision into execution.
+I lead with purpose, deliver with precision, and develop teams and technology to operate at their best.